Paola62010/hangman/README.md

 - When the user has no more lives remaining, verify that:

     - Correct feedback message is shown to let them know what the correct word was.

+    - Complete hangman stick figure is drawn.

     - User is presented with the option to start a new game.